George W. Johnson (governor): Russellville Convention

-Confederate governor
+Governor of Kentucky

 On November 21, 1861, Johnson wrote Confederate president Jefferson Davis to request Kentucky's admission to the Confederacy.
 Though Davis had some reservation about the circumvention of the elected General Assembly in forming the Confederate government, he concluded that Johnson's request had merit.
 Kentucky was admitted to the Confederacy on December 10, 1861.

 During the winter of 1861, Johnson tried unsuccessfully to assert the legitimacy of the fledgling government.
 Its jurisdiction extended only as far as the area controlled by the Confederate Army.
 Johnson came woefully short of raising the 46,000 troops requested by the Confederate Congress in Richmond.
 Efforts to levy taxes and to compel citizens to turn over their guns to the government were similarly unsuccessful.
 On January 3, 1862, Johnson requested a sum of $3 million from the Confederate Congress to meet the provisional government's operating expenses.
 The Congress instead approved a sum of $2 million, the expenditure of which required approval of Secretary of War Judah P. Benjamin and President Davis.

 During his labors to sustain the provisional government, Johnson's lack of hearing from his family weighed heavily upon him.
 The only family member with whom he had contact was his son Madison ("Matty"), who had joined John Hunt Morgan's cavalry.
 Johnson admired and respected Morgan, and was pleased that his son had chosen to serve under him.
 In 1862, he requested by letter that his wife send their fifteen-year-old son Junius to serve in the Confederate Army.
 Despite Johnson's protestations that he would ensure his son's safety, his wife refused this request.

 It was Johnson's practice to avoid interference with military decisions, however he supported Morgan's request for two light artillery pieces that became hallmarks of his command.
 By contrast, he consistently opposed the command of General Lloyd Tilghman, trying repeatedly but unsuccessfully to have him removed.
 It is unclear how much military influence Johnson wielded in his position as governor, though he enjoyed a cordial relationship with most of the Confederate generals.